 To change the appearance of a tooth (shape/colour) for cosmetic reasons.

 Dental decay happens when the enamel and dentine of a tooth become softened by acid attack after you have eaten or drunk anything containing sugars.
 Over time, the acid makes a cavity (hole) in the tooth.
 ‘Dental decay’ is the same as tooth decay and is also known as ‘dental caries’.

-With composite fillings cavities are smaller than a comparative amalgam cavity.
+With composite fillings cavities are smaller than a comparative amalgam filling.
 This means that the dentist will remove less tooth structure – less drilling, when placing a white filling.
 Once bonded, the composite filling does not change shape over time and will wear at a similar rate to your own tooth.

 Please head to our Fees Page